thisismyrobot/crashy/README.md

 # Crashy (aka Procrastibot 2.0)

-A remake of a very simple robot from my past.
+An overly-complicated nostalgic remake of a very simple robot from my past, bringing together a Sphero 2.0 and and ESP32-CAM to fumble around smooth surfaces, sharing pictures of everything it hits.

 ![](hardware/build.jpg)